-- 7. Using standardized techniques and measurements, undertake a systematic analysis of the development of key brain structures of typically developing individuals and individuals with Down syndrome at various developmental stages.
+- 7. Using standardized techniques and measurements and advanced mapping and network analysis techniques, undertake a systematic analysis of the development of key brain structures and brain circuits of typically developing individuals and individuals with Down syndrome at various developmental stages.
 (Status: In progress.) - 8.
-Explore genetic, epigenetic, and environmental determinants that contribute to variation in birth and health outcomes, including specific birth defects, cognitive function, language, and behavioral profiles in individuals with Down syndrome throughout the lifespan.
-These efforts may involve longitudinal studies of existing and new cohorts of individuals.
-Expand research on Down syndrome in the prenatal period, including the factors that may lead to miscarriage or stillbirth.
+Explore genetic, epigenetic, and environmental determinants that contribute to variation in birth and health outcomes (e.g., differences in telomeric length for mothers, maternal and paternal age, and health disparities across the lifespan), cognitive function or decline, language, and behavioral profiles in individuals with Down syndrome throughout the lifespan.
+These efforts may involve longitudinal studies of existing and new cohorts of individuals with Down syndrome.
+Expand research on Down syndrome in the prenatal period, including the impact of prenatal maternal supplementation, and the factors that may lead to miscarriage or stillbirth.
 (Status: In progress.) - 9.
 Connect cellular mechanisms and genotype to synaptic and cognitive phenotypes.
 (Status: In progress.) - 10.
-Explore the molecular factors that appear to protect individuals with Down syndrome from some types of cancers and heart disease.
+Explore the genetic and molecular factors (at the single-cell level and the entire genome) that appear to protect individuals with Down syndrome from some types of cancers and heart disease, and which may be protective in the subset of individuals with Down syndrome who do not develop Alzheimer's disease-related dementia.
 (Status: In progress.) - 11.
-Support the development of induced pluripotent stem cells (iPSC) from individuals with Down syndrome to explore the potential phenotypic variability among individuals with

-Down syndrome that arises from differential expression of genes in the Down syndrome critical region or in the rest of the genome.
-(Status: In progress.)
+Support the development of induced pluripotent stem cells (iPSCs) from individuals with Down syndrome to explore the potential phenotypic variability that arises from differential expression of genes in the Down syndrome critical region or in the rest of the genome.
+Consider establishing an integrated database for existing Down syndrome iPSCs that includes methods of development, characteristics, and properties; such a database may be utilized to study molecular and cellular processes, and for translational studies to develop and test pharmaceuticals.
+(Status: In progress.) - 12.
+Explore whether nanotechnology and other small molecule approaches can be used to ascertain developing neuropathologies in Down syndrome.
+(Status: Yet to begin.)